wagstrom/ds202-soren-wagstrom/README.md

 # ode to an academic advisor
+happy

-happy: I have things to do
+I have things to do

+crappy

-crappy: I have too many things to do
+I have too many things to do